Morgenland Festival Osnabrück: History

-The festival first took place in 2005.
-Michael Dreyer, initiator and founder of the festival, is the artistic director.
-It is committed to challenging traditional perceptions of the “Orient” and provides the participating artists with time and space, in which they can realize their projects.
-The musical programme is not imported as a finished product, but mostly developed during the festival.
-Apart from renowned artists such as Alim Qasimov (Azerbaijan), Kayhan Kalhor (Iran), Jivan Gasparyan (Armenia), the NDR Bigband or Salman Gambarov (Azerbaijan), many artists who were unknown in the West from countries such as Iran, Iraq, Syria, Pakistan, Lebanon, Israel, Egypt, Azerbaijan, Xinjiang or Turkey have performed at the festival.
-Highlights of the festival have included guest performances by the Tehran Symphony Orchestra - with works by Persian composers, but also by Beethoven, Tchaikovsky and Frank Zappa – and by the Osnabrück Symphony Orchestra in Tehran, as well as a performance of Bach's St John Passion in Tehran by the Osnabrück Youth Choir.
-The Morgenland Chamber Orchestra has been an integral part of the festival since 2009: German musicians, together with musicians from the guest countries and diverse soloists, rehearse works which are then performed at the opening of the festival.
-Past conductors of the orchestra were Nader Mashayekhi (Iran) and Kinan Azmeh (Syria).
-A further integral part of the festival is the annual exchange of students from the Music and Art School in Osnabrück and the Barenboim-Said Conservatory in Nazareth.
-The participating students each spend a week in the host country and rehearse a programme, which is then performed at the end of the festival.
+The Morgenland Festival first took place in 2005.
+Michael Dreyer, initiator and founder of the festival, was the artistic director for the first 20 years.
+The festival's mission is to challenge traditional perceptions of the wider public of people and culture from the “Orient” and to provide participating artists with time and space to prepare their projects.
+The musical programme is not prepared as a ready-made concept, but mostly developed during the festival.
+Further, contemporary compositions have been commissioned especially for their premiere at the festival.
+Thus, in 2025, cellist Yo-Yo Ma (USA) alongside Kamancheh-playerKayhan Kalhor (Iran) and the NDR Elbphilharmonie Orchestra performed Kalhor’s newly written double concerto "Venus in the Mirror".
+The piece was commissioned to mark the festival’s 20th anniversary through a collaboration involving the NDR orchestra and the University Musical Society of Ann Arbor in the United States.

+Apart from major artists such as Yo-Yo Ma, Alim Qasimov (Azerbaijan), Kayhan Kalhor, Jivan Gasparyan (Armenia), the NDR Bigband (Germany) or Salman Gambarov (Azerbaijan), many artists who were unknown in the West from countries such as Iran, Iraq, Syria, Pakistan, Lebanon, Israel, Egypt, Azerbaijan, Xinjiang or Turkey have performed at the festival.
+Highlights of the festival have included the participation in 2007 by the Tehran Symphony Orchestra, performing works by Iranian composers as well as by Beethoven, Tchaikovsky and Frank Zappa.
+This was followed by a return visit of the Osnabrück Symphony Orchestra in Tehran, as well as by a performance of Bach's St John Passion in Tehran by the Osnabrück Youth Choir.